Aedrus/Aedrus/README.md

 # 👋 Hi there!
 I’m Mario Ferrera.

-- 🛣️ From the beginning of my development journey, I've enjoyed building software and systems that allow me to think logically and creatively.
-Fast forward many years later and now I work with all kinds of technologies, concepts, and tools to build software with purpose; all while enjoying the thrill of tackling whatever new technology props up.
+- 🛣️ From the start of my development journey—building websites in high school using classic HTML, CSS, and JavaScript—I've enjoyed getting my hands dirty with tech and developing solutions with a puzzle solver's intrigue.
+Fast forward many years later and now I've worked with different kinds of technologies, concepts, and tools to build software with purpose; all while enjoying the thrill of tackling whatever new challenge presents itself.

 - 🌱 I’m currently looking for full stack or backend roles where I can exercise my aptitude and love for logical problem-solving.
 I'd especially like to work on a team where I can strongly impact the development, design, and testing of great software — ideally using the MERN stack or Python.
 If you're hiring, I'd love to have a chat!